codenswan/09-Node.js-README-Generator/README.md

 This application is licensed under MPL2.0.

 ## Contribution:
-For the information on markdown formatting I consulted the following [guide] (https://guides.github.com/features/mastering-markdown/).
+For the information on markdown formatting I consulted the following [guide](https://guides.github.com/features/mastering-markdown/).

 ## Tests:
     npm run test